ABOUT ME

 Paula Nieto

-I started developing an interest in 3d art since I saw for the first time how the backgrounds were generated by computer in an animation series -Les 3 bessones-, for which I worked creating the intercuts of the key animations.
+I started developing an interest in 3d art since I saw for the first time how the backgrounds were computer generated in an animation series -Les 3 bessones-, for which I worked creating the intercuts of the key animations.

-Currently I continue exploring ways of integrating digital 3d works with objects that can be touched.
-My focus now is on 3d printing.
+I continue exploring ways of integrating digital 3d works with objects that can be touched.
+My focus now is on 3d printing using either recycled or waste materials.

 In 2021 I restarted the artistic career that I had left behind several years ago.
-I rented a space in an artist community for a year and a half seeking to define and focus my artistic interests.
-After trying several directions and discovering that they were not what I was looking for, I became interested in 3d printing.
-It is in this field where I am now focused.
+I rented a space in an artist community, seeking to define and focus my artistic interests.
+After trying several directions, I became interested in 3d printing.

 I've been investigating how to create art pieces using 3d printing materials that do not harm the environment.
 I have returned to 3d design and learn to use Blender after starting with Autodesk Maya.
-The objective of all this is to combine the digital with the material through 3d printing with organic materials, not using plastic.
+My goal is to combine the digital with the material through 3d printing or other techniques, with organic materials or with waste.
 As part of my research I am interested in knowing if the pieces are going to degrade over time and how they are going to do it.

 logo testaquente